Skip to main content

 • Instance Name: SAP Build Process Automation

-Note: In typical scenarios, you may activate SAP Build Apps first and then activate Process Automation.
+In typical scenarios, you may activate SAP Build Apps first and then activate Process Automation.
 This guide covers standalone Process Automation activation, which is also a valid configuration.

 ApplicationPlanStatus